dylanfranks3/AdHocSimSite/docs/usage/runner.md

 ## What This CLI Does...
 The purpose of this CLI is to take a source code file defining a Simulation and create a runtime of this with customizability.

- One creates a python file defining the simualation either based of their own code or the example files and passes this to the CLI using the `-d` coom
+One creates a python file defining the simulation either based of their own code or the example files and passes this to the CLI using the `-d` c

 The CLI is avaible at (`AdHocSim/runner/__main__.py`).
 ## Usage